Who Is This Credit Card Best For?

 You can redeem Delta SkyMiles for flights with Delta and more than 20 airline partners that include Air France, KLM, and Virgin Atlantic (although you still have to book through Delta).

-In addition to flights, you can also redeem your miles for:
+In addition to flights, you can also use miles for:

 - Seat upgrades